Griffon v2: Advancing Multimodal Perception with High-Resolution Scaling and Visual-Language Co-Referring: Introduction

-In this paper, we propose Griffon v2 to open the evil of high-resolution and endow it with locating any objects of interest with visual-language co-referring.
-Instead of partitioning the high-resolution image into smaller patches, we employ a high-resolution visual encoder to direct extract representations, and design a simple and lightweight down-sampling projector with strided convolution to compress the length of visual tokens.
+In this paper, we propose Griffon v2 to unveil the direct high-resolution design and endow it with locating any objects of interest with visual-language co-referring.
+Instead of partitioning the high-resolution image into smaller patches, we employ a high-resolution visual encoder to directly extract representations, and design a simple and lightweight down-sampling projector with strided convolution to compress the length of visual tokens.
 The compressed visual tokens are then trained to align with text tokens and fed into LLM for further fusion like LLaVA \cite{liu2023llava}.
-Compared to complex resampler structure\cite{lin2023sphinx} and multiple sub-images mode, the proposed pipeline is parameter-efficient and computationally concise.
+Compared to complex resampler structure\cite{lin2023sphinx} and image partitioning methods mode\cite{li2023monkey, liu2024llavanext}, the proposed direct high-resolution pipeline preserves context and advances dense instance-level tasks a lot with competitive VQA performances.
+It is also parameter-efficient and computationally concise.
 More importantly, we build a visual-language co-referring paradigm to enhance the model's fine-grained perception of high-resolution inputs, greatly expanding the model's applicability.
 It supports local cropped images, texts, and coordinates prompting, and outputs coordinates of target objects or corresponding text descriptions, providing various interactive abilities, thereby mitigating the conversational deficiencies of singular visual prompting and the potential expressive ambiguity of textual prompting.
 Finally, we collected 12M publicly available localization data for pre-training and 900K instruction data for fine-tuning.
-We achieve state-of-the-art results in REC task, phrase grounding task, Referring Expression Generation (REG) task.
-Notably, our model outperforms object detection and object counting expert models for the first time.
+We achieve advanced results in the REC task, phrase grounding task, and Referring Expression Generation (REG) task.
+Notably, our model outperforms several object detection and object counting expert models for the first time.